dajmcdon/VolatilityTrend/README.md

-# Modeling trend of variance of spatio-temporal data
+# Modeling trend in variance of spatio-temporal data